gatsbyjs/gatsby/packages/gatsby-plugin-graphql-config/README.md

 ### Simplest setup

-if you are able to configure your tools to seek a different `basePath` for loading GraphQL Config, point them to `.cache` directory.
+If you are able to configure your tools to seek a different `basePath` for loading GraphQL Config, point them to `.cache` directory.

 ### Manual setup for repositories with no other GraphQL projects